-Benton County has adopted planning goals and policies in their Comprehensive Plan (Benton County 2021) to conserve areas of potential value to the county and its residents.
+Benton County has adopted planning goals and policies in their Comprehensive Plan (Benton County 2022) to conserve areas of potential value to the county and its residents.
 The following planning goals and policies noted below are most applicable to this visual analysis:

-- PL Goal 3: Conserve visually prominent naturally vegetated steep slopes and elevated ridges that define the Columbia Basin landscape and are uniquely a product of the ice age floods. - Policy 4: Consider the preservation of the ridges and hillside areas through various development regulations.
+- Public Lands designation Goal 3: Conserve visually prominent naturally vegetated steep slopes and elevated ridges that define the Columbia Basin landscape and are uniquely a product of the ice age floods. - Policy 3: Pursue a variety of means and mechanisms such as the preparation of specific and area plans, conservation easements, clustered developments, land acquisitions and trades, statutory requirements to protect the natural landform and vegetative cover of the Rattlesnake uplift formation, notably Rattlesnake, Red, Candy, and Badger Mountains and the Horse Heaven Hills. - Policy 4: Consider the preservation of the ridges and hillside areas through various development regulations.